Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

 The phenomenon of measurement-induced entanglement transitions stems from a competition between unitary evolution and quantum measurements, which respectively generate and destroy entanglement \cite{chan2019unitary, li2019measurement, skinner2019measurement}.
 The phases are illustrated schematically in \cref{fig:schematics-line}.
 At low measurement rates ($p$) or at small measurement strengths ($\eta$), beginning from a separable state, ballistic growth in the entanglement entropy of a subsystem first occurs followed by saturation at an average value that scales extensively with the system size.
 A sufficiently large measurement rate $p$ or strength $\eta$, however, can suppress entanglement.
 In such regimes, no ballistic growth occurs, and entanglement entropy at saturation scales sub-extensively.
 These dynamical features characterize the volume- and area-law phases, respectively.

 Under projective measurements ($\eta = 1$), in the thermodynamic limit of infinite system size, a sharp entanglement transition occurs at a critical measurement rate $p^*$, separating the area-law and volume-law phases.
 Near the transition, the entanglement entropy scales logarithmically with system size to leading order.
 The volume- and area-law phases manifest at $p < p^*$ and $p > p^*$, respectively.
-In $p$--$\eta$ parameter space, the crossover between the two phases can be identified by a ridge of increased entanglement entropy variance, as the system fluctuates between entanglement growth and suppression (see Figure~3 of Ref.~\cite{szyniszewski2019entanglement}), as schematically illustrated in \cref{fig:schematics-space}.
+In $p$--$\eta$ parameter space, the crossover between the two phases has been proposed to be identified by a ridge of increased entanglement entropy variance, as the system fluctuates between entanglement growth and suppression (see Figure~3 of Ref.~\cite{szyniszewski2019entanglement}), schematically illustrated in \cref{fig:schematics-space}.
+Other signatures of the transition have also been considered using measures of entanglement such as bipartite and tripartite mutual information \cite{skinner2019measurement, li2019measurement, zabalo2020critical, lunt2021measurement}.
 To date, a variety of models exhibiting entanglement transitions have been studied numerically, including random quantum circuits with local Clifford and Haar unitaries \cite{zabalo2020critical, szyniszewski2019entanglement, li2019measurement, skinner2019measurement} and higher-dimensional connectivity \cite{skinner2019measurement, turkeshi2020measurement, nahum2021measurement, yu2022measurement}, interacting bosonic and spin chains \cite{tang2020measurement, turkeshi2021measurement}, and symmetric circuits supporting topological phases \cite{lavasani2021measurement}.
 Theoretical connections to quantum error correction \cite{choi2020quantum, li2021statistical, fan2021self} and conformal field theory \cite{vasseur2019entangling, bao2020theory, jian2020measurement, sang2021entanglement, block2022measurement}, concerning the stability of the phases and criticality, have also been uncovered.